camellia-app/unsplash-bridge/README.md

 It also notifies Unsplash about downloads.
 See "[Guideline: Triggering a Download](https://help.unsplash.com/en/articles/2511258-guideline-triggering-a-download)" for more details.

-A response is cached in Cloudflare CDN and on client for 12 hours.
+A response is cached on clients for 12 hours with `Cache-Control` header.

 It accepts following query-parameters: